 Despite the relatively high cost of food and electricity, and the pricey island real estate, the overall cost of living on Ambergris Caye (and on Caye Caulker) is lower than in the U.S., say many residents.
 In part, that’s because you don’t need all the things you do in the U.S. – no heating oil, no cars or auto insurance or parking fees, and no fancy wardrobe.
-Seafood and Belize-produced food are comparatively inexpensive.
-Medical care, cable television, property taxes and basic telephone service, though not international long distance, are among the items which are cheaper than back home.
+Seafood and some Belize-produced food are comparatively inexpensive.
+Medical care, cable television, property taxes and basic internet service are among the items which are cheaper than back home.
 One big grumble from expats for many years was that VOIP was blocked.
-In 2013 this was unblocked by the government, so cheap international phone calls using SKYPE and VONAGE are now possible.
+In 2013 this was unblocked by the government, so cheap international phone calls using SKYPE and WhatsApp are now possible.

 Keeping Your Sanity In Belize